styladev/oxid/README.md

 ### Important if updating to V1.5.0 or later

-Until V1.5.0 the plugin consisted of two modules installed separately.
+Until V1.5.0 the module consisted of two modules installed separately.
 They were merged to just one module in V1.5.0 and will stay so.
 If the two modules are already installed then you should stick to the following sequence when updating to V1.5.0 or later:

 1. Install the new module:
 ![Install the new module](/readme/0-initial.png)